AnonymouX47/term-image/docs/source/installation.rst

 * Operating System: Unix / Linux / MacOS X / Windows (partial, see the :doc:`faqs`)
 * `Python >= 3.6 <https://www.python.org/>`_
-* A Terminal with full Unicode support and ANSI 24-bit color support
+* A terminal emulator with full Unicode support and ANSI 24-bit color support

   * Plans are in place to [partially] support terminals not meeting this requirement.

 Steps
 -----

-The package can be installed using `pip`
+The package can be installed from `PyPI <https://pypi.python.org/pypi/term-img>`_ using ``pip``:

 .. code-block:: shell